honetools/formats/Document v2.md

 For a complete example of a custom types file, see the [Android custom types.](https://github.com/honetools/android/blob/master/app/src/main/assets/example.hone/types.yaml) What follows is a discussion and breakdown of the format.

-There are three kinds of custom types—aliases, enums and compound types.
+There are four kinds of custom types—aliases, enums, font name, and compound types.